Organization is essential: A clear plan is the foundation of every successful church event and ensures no detail is overlooked.

 What Is Church Event Management?

 Church event management strategies will differ depending on the size of church you have.
-For instance, a larger church with several hundred members might have an associate pastor who handles event planning, while a megachurch of thousands of members may have a dedicated event planner who is not part of the ministry team.
+For instance, a larger church with several hundred members might have an associate pastor who handles event planning.

 No matter who is managing your events, a church event manager needs a few qualities to be successful.